How safe are your children’s toys?

 He also adds that when a customer comes to the shop, they walk them through the various products they have based on what they are looking for, and recommend age-appropriate toys for each customer.

-“For instance we have something called baby slime.
-It’s a gooey substance which is very fun to play with, but it is not recommended for babies below two years.
+“For instance, we have something called baby slime.
+It’s a gooey substance that is very fun to play with, but it is not recommended for babies below two years.
 Before we sell it to a parent, we make sure that the child is at an age where they will not be tempted to eat it.”

 Joslay adds that another safety measure is to sell toys with silicone pieces on them for teething babies, who are likely to chew on their toys.
 As the silicone bit is softer yet strong enough to not chip off or release any harmful chemicals, then the risk of the baby hurting themselves while chewing on it is minimised.

-In his parting remarks, Babu insists; “No matter our best efforts, we cannot prevent accidents from happening or our children getting hurt while playing, it is just part of life.
-What we can do is however is eliminate some of these life-threatening risks like substandard toys, and the way to go is to have proper regulations, which can then be implemented by KEBS.
+In his parting remarks, Sitima says: “No matter our best efforts, we cannot prevent accidents from happening or our children getting hurt while playing, it is just part of life.
+What we can do, however, is eliminate some of these life-threatening risks like substandard toys, and the way to go is to have proper regulations, which can then be implemented by KEBS.
 Because as it is, we are only left with manufacturers and businesses to self-regulate, and for parents to be vigilant.”

 An update on Liam, he underwent four surgeries at Kenyatta National Hospital.
 After the successful operations, the boy was discharged and is now fully recovered.